semgrep/semgrep-docs/src/components/procedure/_join-an-org.md

 1. Sign in to [<i class="fas fa-external-link fa-xs"></i> Semgrep AppSec Platform](https://semgrep.dev/login) with the account credentials specified by your admin.
 1. Follow the on-screen prompts to [grant Semgrep the needed permissions](/deployment/checklist/#permissions) and proceed.
 This creates your **personal** Semgrep account.
 1. Click **Join an existing organization**.
 1. Click your organization's name.
 The web app signs you in to your organization's Semgrep account.
+You can verify this by viewing the account name in the navigation menu.

 </TabItem>